Reviews You Can Rely On

 Venting

 Venting will be more or less important to you depending on your activity, exertion level, and ambient air temperature or humidity.
 While any jacket can use its main front zipper to dump the build-up of internal body heat, some offer additional “pit vent” zippers to better regulate the release of excess heat without creating a cold or clammy feel.
-If you plan to exert yourself through activities like mountaineering or hiking and your wet weather climate will be relatively warm, then pit vents will feel more like a must-have.
+If you plan to exert yourself through activities like mountaineering or hiking and your wet-weather climate will be relatively warm, then pit vents will feel more like a must-have.
 If your needs lean more toward camp sitting in colder climates, then vents might not be mandatory.
-Alternatively, some folks feel it's better to have them and not need them than to be without.
+Some folks feel it's better to have them and not need them than to be without.
 If you plan to indulge in multiple outdoor adventures or your climate will vary, a lack of pit vents could be a dealbreaker.

 Credit: Trish Matheny